matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 ## Command pattern

 - Class that has just 1 method.
-It encapsulates all the state needed for that one method to do its thing.
+It encapsulates all the state needed for that one method to do its thing
 - Such classes are the basis of **Command pattern**
 - Classes with just 1 methods:
     - menus